KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

 Markers View
 ~~~~~~~~~~~~

-Markers using the same window as :ref:`timeline marker <guide_view>`.
-Yellow marking show the differences compare to the guide view.
+Markers are using the same window as :ref:`timeline marker <guide_view>`.
+Yellow markings show the differences compared to the guide view.

 .. figure:: /images/Kdenlive_guides_view_markers.png

-:menuselection:`View --> Markers` opens the markers window were you can managing your markers.
+:menuselection:`View --> Markers` opens the markers window were you can manage your markers.

 To show clip markers in this view you have to: